mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.1/index.md

 - Selecting **Enter** in the Secret ID textbox, reloaded the DC/OS UI.
 (D2IQ-14964)
 - Running two CLI installers from the same machine aborted with an error.
 (D2IQ-7844)
 - A master node was not able to rejoin a cluster after failure/restart when another master was offline or being upgraded.
 (COPS-1754, D2iQ-4248)
-- After restarting a task, an unmounting external persistent volumes error was thrown.
+- An error was thrown when nmounting external persistent volumes in Mesos.
 (COPS-5920, D2IQ-65497)
 - A critical error in Metronome where existing jobs appear to be lost after upgrade.
 (DCOS_OSS-5965, COPS-6174)
 - DC/OS installations on Flatcar Linux would not finish due to Java processing issues.
 (COPS-6422, D2IQ-70809, COPS-6190)
 - Exhibitor endpoint responses were inconsistent.
 (D2IQ-70393, COPS-6326)